 Often just the right touch of foil detailing lends itself to health and beauty product labels, especially in the cosmetics arena, such as on packaging for product lines of soap, body wash, or shampoo.
 Packaging for these projects is most successful when it conveys messages of cleanliness and purity.
 Shades of blue are often an excellent color choice for labels and packaging because of associations with the cool, cleansing effects of water, and flashes of silver on a cold-foiled label help to set off the visual.

 In addition, cosmeceutical labeling should seek to convey calming and restful qualities and healing to the mind of the consumer.
 The positive and restful associations with grass and trees and nature, in general, helps to draw consumers to packaging and visual advertising featuring the color green.
 A choice of either clear or white on a label also conveys a message of freshness, purity, and cleanliness, and just a touch of reflective silver from cold foiling sets off these cool, calm colors.

 |Prism Foil Accents|

 The use of cold foiling is an effective approach when producing food product labels, and a particularly good choice for labeling higher-end products because the addition of details with exceptionally visible finishes offers a sparkling and prestigious look and is an effective way to enhance the appearance of quality in products.
 Think of labels for imported foods – some examples might be olives, olive oil, figs, or dates.

 In addition, cold foiled labels are the perfect choice to apply to jars, clear containers, or sacks of prepared gourmet treats with higher price points–a cold foiled label is a great way to convey the luxury of these food items.
-Good examples might be products sold at open-air farmers markets or holiday markets are often individually wrapped or packaged – cookies, brownies, and other sweets or dessert items, as well as homemade or hand-crafted dips, spreads and condiments.
+Good examples might be products sold at open-air farmers' markets or holiday markets that are often individually wrapped or packaged – cookies, brownies, and other sweets or dessert items, as well as homemade or hand-crafted dips, spreads, and condiments.
 The flash of a cold-foiled label helps to promote the visibility of these foodstuffs.

 Wine and Spirit Bottle Labeling: